fzhang13/RPS-Java/README.md

 ## Running the Program

-* Download RockPaperScissors.java file
+* Download the package
-* In the directory, run command javac RockPaperScissors.java in the terminal
+* In the directory, run command javac RockPaperScissors.java and javac RunRPS.java in the terminal
-* Once it compiles, run the program in terminal by running command java RockPaperScissors
+* Once it compiles, run the program in terminal by running command java RunRPS

 ## Built With